fjllach/jodit-angular/README.md

-> This is a fork of the main project "Jodit-Angular"
+> This is a fork of the main project "Jodit-Angular".
+The purpose of this is to develop plugins and customize some aspects of the original rich text editor.

 # Jodit Angular Component